B2.5 Add and subtract fractions with like denominators, in various contexts.

 It is important for students to learn fraction-related concepts in a variety of situations using a variety of models such as area models, linear models, and set models.
 The same is true for learning operations on fractions.

 When working with fractions, the most important and sometimes the most difficult thing is to represent the whole correctly.
 In Grade 5, students add and subtract fractions with like denominators.
-With concrete or semi-concrete material, the visual effect of addition and subtraction is enhanced.
-Drawing on their experiences with whole numbers and developing a sense of operation, students may recognize, for example, that adding 2 thirds (\(\frac{2}{3}\)) to 1 third (\(\frac{1}{3}\)) gives 3 thirds (\(\frac{3}{3}\)), or the whole.
+With concrete or visual (semi-concrete) materials, the visual effect of addition and subtraction is enhanced.
+Drawing on their experiences with whole numbers and developing operation sense, students may recognize, for example, that adding 2 thirds (\(\frac{2}{3}\)) to 1 third (\(\frac{1}{3}\)) gives 3 thirds (\(\frac{3}{3}\)), or one whole.

-However, it is not always clear to students that addition is in relation to the numerator.
+However, it is not always clear to students that the actual addition involves the numerator.
 In a situation where there are 3 eighths left of a pizza and 2 eighths left of another pizza of the same size, we look at how many are left in total.
 Are we counting eighths or sixteenths, since the pizzas had a total of 16 pieces?
+Students need to understand that the fraction always relates to the whole, which in this case is 8 pieces.
+One whole pizza has 8 pieces and each piece of pizza is \(\frac{1}{8}\) of the pizza, so we are adding eighths.

 Students should also explore situations involving improper fractions.
 For example, the operation \(\frac{{10}}{4}\; + \;\frac{3}{4}\) could be represented using the following model.